ArasAzimi/ai2r/README.md

 #### Prediction using docker:
 * `cd` to the ai2r project directory.
-* Add the path to the image you would like to run a prediction on to the `Predict.sh` script.
+* Add the path to the image you would like to run a prediction on to the `predict.sh` script.
-* Run `bash runDocker.sh`.
+* Run `bash run_docker.sh`.
 This will run a docker container with the requirements installed.
-It will also mount the current directory to `/ai2r` directory in the docker so that the docker container has access to `Predict.sh`.
+It will also mount the current directory to `/ai2r` directory in the docker so that the docker container has access to `predict.sh`.
-The docker image will run `Predict.sh` in the same manner as if you run predict.py on your system or in virtual environment.
+The docker image will run `predict.sh` in the same manner as if you run predict.py on your system or in virtual environment.
-* Running `bash runDocker.sh` by default will use a GPU version docker image and run prediction on the test image specified in `Predict.sh`.
-To use a docker image with CPU version of keras/tensorflow for prediction use `bash runDocker.sh cpu`
+* Running `bash run_docker.sh` by default will use a GPU version docker image and run prediction on the test image specified in `predict.sh`.
+To use a docker image with CPU version of Keras/Tensorflow for prediction use `bash run_docker.sh cpu`

 ### Using the Flask api
-The code for the [Flask](http://flask.pocoo.org/) api is located under "api" directry.
+The code for the [Flask](http://flask.pocoo.org/) api is located under "api" directory.
 Any source code related to models training or prediction is on the root director of the project or under "src" directory.
 Trained models available to the api must be added to "deployment/model".
 #### Testing Flask api